-Attention: Forms are provided here for viewing as part of handbook and policy review.
-To access individual departmental forms, please review to the APP STATE Department of Nursing website at this link: https://nursing.appstate.edu/student-information/student-forms.
-Forms are also provided in individual AsULearn cohort project sites (as determined by program).
+Attention: To access individual departmental forms, please review to the APP STATE Department of Nursing website at this link: https://nursing.appstate.edu/studentinformation/student-forms.

-Mandatory Health, Immunization and Compliance Documents for MSN Students 2022-2023
+Mandatory Health, Immunization and Compliance Documents for MSN Students 2023-2024

-RATIONALE FOR REQUIREMENTS: Students admitted to the MSN program are required to be continually compliant with the guidelines set forth by the Appalachian State University Department of Nursing and the North CarolinaConsortium for Clinical Education and Practice (NCCCEP).
+RATIONALE FOR REQUIREMENTS: Students admitted to the MSN program are required to be continually compliant with the guidelines set forth by the Appalachian State University Department of Nursing and the North Carolina Consortium for Clinical Education and Practice (NCCCEP).